alphagov/govuk-design-system/src/patterns/addresses/index.md

 Make sure errors follow the guidance in the [Error message component](/components/error-message/) and have specific error messages for specific error states.

-## Address lookup

-An address lookup helps users find a full address from partial information such as a postcode.

-### When to use an address lookup

-Use an address lookup when you’re asking users for a UK address.

-### When not to use an address lookup

-Address lookups generally only work for UK addresses.
-Use a manual option such as multiple text inputs or a textarea when you are collecting mostly or only international&nbsp;addresses

-### How an address lookup works

-An address lookup lets users specify a UK address by entering their postcode and selecting their address from a list.
-There is also an option to enter a street name or&nbsp;number.

-When using an address lookup, you should:

-- make it clear that it will only work for UK addresses
-- provide a manual option for people with international addresses or addresses that are missing or not properly listed in the address lookup
-- let people enter their postcodes in upper or lower case and with or without spaces

-#### Allow different postcode formats

-It's easier for users if you accept and ignore unwanted characters.
-This is better than rejecting the input and telling the user they have not provided a valid postcode.

-You should let users enter postcodes that contain:

-- upper and lower case letters
-- no spaces
-- additional spaces at the beginning, middle or end
-- punctuation like hyphens, brackets, dashes and full stops

 ## Textarea

 {{ example({ group: "patterns", item: "addresses", example: "textarea", html: true, nunjucks: true, open: true, size: "s" }) }}

-### When to use textarea
+### When to use a textarea

+Use a textarea to offer users a manual option to enter an address, such as for international addresses or when users cannot find their address using an address lookup.

-Use a textarea if you expect a broad range of address formats and you do not need to format the address for print or use specific sub-parts of the address (for example, street or postcode).
+A textarea is useful when you expect a broad range of address formats and you do not need to format the address for print or use specific sub-parts of the address (for example, street or postcode).

-### When not to use textarea
+### When not to use a textarea

-You should not use a textarea if you:

-- need to separate an address into accurate sub-parts (for example, street or postcode)
+You should not use a textarea if you need to separate an address into accurate sub-parts (for example, street or postcode).
-- need to help users look up an address

 ### How a textarea works